sabhafalki/Module-2-Challenge/README.md

 # Overview of Project #
-The purpose of this Project is to refactorize the code compare the performance.
-The goal is to also analyze the effects of refactorization, and to minimize code execution time.
+The purpose of this Project is to compare the performance improvements of the refactored VB SCript.
+The goal is to also analyze the effects of refactorization, and to minimize VB Script execution time.

 ## Analysis And Challenges ##
-We analyzed by modifying the code and running it against different number of tickers (i.e. number of rows in dataset).
+We analyzed by modifying the VB Script and running it against different number of tickers (i.e. number of rows in dataset).
 We collected the different execution times for both Refactored and the Origianl Sheet for the different number of Tcikers.

 In order to analyze the runtime, we created two tables:
 1. Time Taken for Execution Table